ros-naoqi/naoqi_driver/README.md

 your robot, running NAOqi OS, and your desktop, running ROS.

 ## Launch

-Before launching, you may want to shutdown the autonomous life of the robot with the following process :
+Before launching, you may want to shutdown the autonomous life of the robot with the following process:
 ```sh
 ssh nao@<naoip>
 qicli call ALAutonomousLife.setState disabled
 qicli call ALMotion.wakeUp
 ```
 The driver can be launched using the following command:

-Be aware that username and password arguments are only required for robots running NAOqi 2.9 or greater
+Be aware that username and password arguments are only required for robots running NAOqi 2.9 or greater.

 ```sh
 source <catkin_ws>/devel/setup.bash
 roslaunch naoqi_driver naoqi_driver.launch nao_ip:=<ip> nao_port:=<port> roscore_ip := <ip> network_interface:=<interface> username:=<name> password:=<passwd>
 ```

-Note that the username and password arguments are only required for robots running NAOqi 2.9 or greater

-Warning: `naoqi_driver` for melodic and greater have to be used for robots running NAOqi 2.9 and greater
+Warning: `naoqi_driver` for melodic and greater have to be used for robots running NAOqi 2.9 and greater.

 ## Check that the node is running correctly